DrJay1/DrJay1/README.md

 # About Me ..
 ‣ Name: Dr. Jay Jonathan Dean

-‣ Located: NEw JErsey, USA
+‣ Located: New Jersey, USA

-‣ I am: Computer Science Scholar
+‣ I am a computer Science Scholar

 ‣ Passionate about data, statistics, and technology.
 Lover of books and all things meaningful.